yoanhdez/react-cc/README.md

 You should see your React application running with Webpack!

 ## App description
-This is a React application for managing users.
+This is a React demo for managing users.
 It includes features such as displaying a user list, adding new users, deleting users, and a Layout component to synchronize the components and render the view.

 ### Features

 #### 1. User List Table

-The ListTable component displays a list of users in a Material-UI table format.
+The ListTable component displays a list of users in a Material-UI table.
 Each row represents a user and contains information of the user, and actions for adding or deleting the user.

 #### 2. Add User Form